Bluejacking: Origins

 Bluejacking was reportedly first carried out between 2001 and 2003 by a Malaysian IT consultant who used his phone to advertise Ericsson to a single Nokia 7650 phone owner in a Malaysian bank.
 He also invented the name, which he claims is an amalgam of Bluetooth and ajack, his username on Esato, a Sony Ericsson fan online forum.
 Jacking is, however, an extremely common shortening of "hijack', the act of taking over something.
 Ajack's original posts are hard to find, but references to the exploit are common in 2003 posts.

 Another user on the forum claims earlier discovery, reporting a near-identical story to that attributed to Ajack, except they describe bluejacking 44 Nokia 7650 phones instead of one, and the location is a garage, seemingly in Denmark, rather than a Malaysian Bank.
 Also, the message was an insult to Nokia owners rather than a Sony Ericsson advertisement.

 Usage

 Bluejacking is usually not very harmful, except that bluejacked people generally don't know what has happened, and so may think that their phone is malfunctioning.
 Usually, a bluejacker will only send a text message, but with modern phones it's possible to send images or sounds as well.
 Bluejacking has been used in guerrilla marketing campaigns to promote advergames.

+The actual message itself doesn't deploy any malware to the software; rather, it is crafted to elicit a response from the user or add a new contact and can be seen as more of a prank than an attack.
+These messages can evoke either annoyance or amusement in the recipient.
+Users typically possess the ability to reject such messages, and this tactic is frequently employed in confined environments such as planes, trains, and buses.
+However, some forms of DoS Disruptions are still possible, even in modern devices, by sending unsolicited pairing requests in rapid succession; this becomes disruptive because most systems display a full screen notification for every connection request, interrupting every other activity, especially on less powerful devices.

 Bluejacking is also confused with Bluesnarfing, which is the way in which mobile phones are illegally hacked via Bluetooth.